hwiechers/ucitune/README.md

 =======

-A script for tuning single parameters in uci chess engines It is completely experimental and probably doesn't work.
+A script for tuning single parameters in uci chess engines This is a failed experiment.
+It doesn't work.